IPS-Eye-White

 They refused to obey the injunction that, for thirty days, anyone who made a petition to any god or man besides the king, would be cast into a lions' den.
 Even though Daniel knew that the document was signed, he entered his house (now in his roof chamber he had windows open toward Jerusalem); and he continued kneeling on his knees three times a day, praying and giving thanks before his God, as he had been doing previously.
 (Chapter 6).

-Daniel and his friends put the Lord and His word well ahead of any other considerations including their own lives.
-Everything they did was in simple obedience to the Lord's commands... to follow His law and not to serve any other Gods.
+In summary, Daniel and his friends put the Lord and His word well ahead of any other considerations including their own lives.
+Everything they did was in simple obedience to the Lord's commands from not eating forbidden meat and not serving any other Gods to praying only to Yahweh.
 In other words... obedience.

 A Warning...
 God Can and Does Reject Worship